Boesmansgat

-Boesmansgat (or Bushmansgat), also known in English as "Bushman's Hole", is a deep submerged freshwater cave (or sinkhole) in the Northern Cape province of South Africa, which has been dived to a depth of 282.6 m.
+Boesmansgat (or Bushmansgat), also known in English as "Bushman's Hole", is a deep submerged freshwater cave (or sinkhole) in the Northern Cape province of South Africa, which has been dived to a depth of 283.9 m.

-The greatest depth attained was by Nuno Gomes in 1996, diving to a depth of 282.6 m.
+Nuno Gomes dived to a record depth of 282.6 m in 1996.
 Its altitude of over 1500 m makes this a particularly challenging dive, requiring a decompression schedule equivalent for a dive to 339 m at sea level.
 Gomes' dive was a close call, as he got stuck in the mud on the bottom of Bushman's Hole for two minutes before escaping.

-On 24 November 2004, Verna van Schaik set the Guinness Woman's World Record for the deepest dive by diving down to a depth of 221 m.
+On 24 November 2004, Verna van Schaik set the Guinness Woman's World Record for the deepest scuba dive by a woman, diving down to a depth of 221 m.

-In October 2022 Karen van den Oever broke her own Guinness World Record as the world’s deepest diving woman when she descended to 246.65 m using open-circuit equipment.
+In October 2022 Karen van den Oever broke her own Guinness World Record when she descended to 246.65 m using open-circuit equipment.